IEEE STANDARDS ASSOCIATION OPERATIONS MANUAL

 6.6 Suspension or revocation of IEEE-SA participation privileges

 Independent of any conduct or action related to IEEE or IEEE-SA membership, any IEEE-SA participant may have IEEE-SA participation privileges suspended or revoked.
 A participant includes an individual, an entity representative, or an entity participating directly or indirectly in an individual or entity IEEE-SA project.
 This suspension or revocation may occur for any of the following reasons:

-a) Failure to conform with the provisions of the IEEE Bylaws, the IEEE-SA Operations Manual, the IEEE-SA Standards Board Bylaws, the IEEE-SA Standards Board Operations Manual, or the specific procedures of the Sponsor or working group
+a) Failure to conform with the provisions of the IEEE Bylaws, the IEEE-SA Operations Manual, the IEEE-SA Standards Board Bylaws, the IEEE-SA Standards Board Operations Manual, or the specific procedures of the Standards Committee or working group

 b) Any unethical or unlawful conduct unbecoming a participant in IEEE-SA or compromising the integrity of the IEEE or the IEEE-SA

 6.6.1 Standards Conduct Committee

 The IEEE-SA President shall appoint a Standards Conduct Committee, consisting of a chair, two members, and three alternates.
 The chair and members will review all notices and material as provided in 6.6.2.
 If a member is recused, then the chair shall appoint one of the alternates to serve.
 If the chair is recused, then the IEEE-SA President shall appoint a chair from the committee members or alternates.
 Alternates do not vote unless named to replace a recused member or Chair.
 References to the Standards Conduct Committee in the remainder of 6.6 refer to those who will hear and act on the matter.

 6.6.2 Procedure for suspension or revocation of IEEE-SA privileges